Azerbaijani oil price increases | News.az

 Azerbaijani oil price increases

-The price for Azerbaijani Azeri Light oil on a CIF basis in the Italian port of Augusta on October 25 increased by $0.68 and amounted to $92.39 per barrel, News.Az reports.
+The price of Azeri LT CIF Augusta totaled $81.76 per barrel on July 7, increasing $2.48 compared to the previous price, News.Az reports.

-The price of Azeri Light on a FOB basis in the Turkish port of Ceyhan increased by $0.58 to $90.32 per barrel.
+The price of Azeri LT FOB Ceyhan amounted to $80.51 per barrel, up by $2.51 compared to the previous price.

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline.
-The price of URALS with shipment from the port equaled $76.76 per barrel, up by $0.53 as compared to the previous price.
+The price of URALS with shipment from the port equaled $58.96 per barrel, growing by $2.89 as compared to the previous price.

-The cost of a barrel of Dated Brent oil, produced in the North Sea, rose by $0.58 compared to the previous price and reached $89.04 per barrel on October 25.
+Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea, rose by $2.35 compared to the previous price and made up $77.94 per barrel on July 7.